casajarm/spa_mobile_app_wysiwyg/README.md

 6. Point browser (Chrome or Firefox are working) at URL = http://ipaddress:port/src/app/
 7. Create new user

-The code uses Parse platform
-but you don't have to because this includes a mocked Parse API via https://github.com/Hustle/parse-mockdb
+The code uses Parse platform for the database and user authentication but you don't have to because this includes a mocked Parse API via https://github.com/Hustle/parse-mockdb

 Using Parse Mock you will be able to keep your changes until you close out browser.
 Uses LocalStorage.